james-gould/stackoverflow-careers/README.md

 **v1.2** Fixed some silly errors that I released to everyone following a deprecation.
 Sorry!
 Please `npm outdated && npm update` to make sure you have the latest version.

-# Contributing

-- All exposed API endpoints must be fully JSDoc'd.
-[An example can be seen here](https://github.com/james-gould/stackoverflow-careers/blob/master/lib/SO.js#L59-L67).
-In my experience this prevents a lot of issues being raised because people know what to expect :smile:

 # Outstanding issues

 - I'm aware that the output for the main job listing is full of HTML tags.
 I'm looking for a way to solve this ASAP (read: not in the quickest, most horrendous way possible) and I'm open to suggestions.